radarbot-team/radarbot-team-best-pratices/backend/microservices/README.md

 and from the node.js microservice, retrieval of information about zuul would be possible through:

 > http://localhost:10001/hosts/zuul

+### 3.8 Spring Cloud Stream

+Spring Cloud Stream is a framework built on Spring Boot and Spring Integration that ensures creating event-driven or message-driven microservices.

+Messages are delivered by the Publish-Subscribe messaging pattern.
+Publishers categorize messages into topics identified by a resource name.
+Subscribers Subscribers may register for one or more topics.
+The middleware filters the messages, delivering those of the interesting topics to the subscribers.

+This pattern provides a great network scalability.

+#### Concepts

+- Bindings: interfaces that identify the INPUT and OUTPUT channels
+- Binder: messaging-middleware implementation (Kafka or RabbitMQ)
+- Channel: communication pipe between the broker and the application
+- StreamListeners: message-handling methods in beans that will be automatically invoked on a message from the channel

+#### Implementation

+To enable Spring Stream we just need to add the dependency `spring-cloud-stream` and a messaging-middleware `spring-cloud-starter-stream-kafka` or `spring-cloud-starter-stream-rabbit`.
+Spring Boot will automatically load the configuration.

+By adding @EnableBinding to your main application, you get immediate connectivity to the message broker.
+By adding @StreamListener to a method, you will receive events for stream processing.

 ## 4. Using docker to deploy microservices
 ---